Billy Hamilton (baseball, born 1990): Cincinnati Reds

+Minor leagues

 The Cincinnati Reds selected Hamilton in the second round of the 2009 Major League Baseball draft.

 Prior to the 2011 season, Hamilton was ranked by Baseball America as the 50th-best prospect in baseball.
 That season, while playing for the Dayton Dragons, Hamilton became the 12th minor league player to have 100 stolen bases in a season, and the first since 2001.
 He finished the 2011 season with 104 total stolen bases and hit .278/.340/.360.
 Prior to 2012, Baseball America ranked Hamilton as the 48th-best prospect.
 MLB rated Hamilton as the 31st-best prospect, fourth-best shortstop, and the second-best prospect in the Reds organization behind catcher Devin Mesoraco.

 On August 21, 2012, Hamilton stole a record 146th base in his 120th game of the season for the Pensacola Blue Wahoos.
 The record was previously held by Vince Coleman for the Class A Macon Redbirds, set in 1983.
 He finished the 2012 season with 155 stolen bases and hit .311/.410/.420.

 After the 2012 season, the Reds announced that Hamilton, who originally played shortstop, would move to center field for 2013.
 Bill Bavasi, the Reds' vice president of scouting and player development, told MLB.com that the move was made for several reasons, including the fact that two other established shortstops, Zack Cozart and Didi Gregorius, were already on the roster.

 Prior to the 2013 season, Hamilton was ranked as the Reds' best prospect by Baseball America.
 For the season with the Louisville Bats, in 123 games he stole 75 bases and hit .256/.308/.343.